vivachu/slate/source/includes/_pets.md

-birthDay | false | The pet's birth day in integer format. gender | false | 1 for boy, 0 for girl. profileImage | false | The id of the pet's profile image.
+birthDay | false | The pet's birth day in integer format. gender | false | 1 for boy, 0 for girl. profileImage | false | The id of the pet's profile image. shortBio | false | The short bio of the pet longBio | false | The long bio of the pet

 <aside class="success">
 Returns OK if success or an error message.